saylesss88/nix-book/src/nix/hardening_NixOS.md

 - Now after importing the above module into your configuration, `profiles.hardened` is enabled by default.

+- The PR and other discourse thread were based off of my initial misunderstanding of this being enabled by default.
+You could add `profiles.hardened.enable = true;` to your configuration to be forwards compatible if they do change the option to default to false but it's currently unnecessary.

 You can also use the hardened kernel: